2001 Women's World Snooker Championship

-Quick had won the women's 1999 WEPF World Eight-ball championship in blackball and with this victory became the first person in either the women's or the men's game to win world titles in both pool and snooker.
-She went on to win the WEPF World Eight-ball again in June 2001, to become the first person to hold pool and snooker world titles concurrently.
+Quick had won the women's 1999 WEPF World Eightball Championship in blackball and with this victory became the first person in either the women's or the men's game to win world titles in both pool and snooker.
+She went on to win the WEPF World eightball again in June 2001, to become the first person to hold pool and snooker world titles concurrently.
 The competition was sponsored by cigarette company Embassy and attracted entrants from fourteen countries including Australia, Belgium, Brazil, England, France, India, Ireland, Japan, Scotland, Singapore, and Wales.
 The winner of the event won a prize of £5,000.

 Prize fund

 Below is the prize money awarded at the event.